 We already feel very comfortable in the small house right on the airport in Ionia and for the children there is plenty to explore every day.
 Next week Christoph will start with the aircraft maintenance training.
 It will certainly be challenging but also very exciting.

-We were already able to find connection to a Christian community and make new friends.
+We were already able to get connected to a Christian community and make new friends.
 For our children, the new environment and the foreign language is a challenge.
-In order to help them get settled, Tobias and Elia will together attend a pre-school in September.
+In order to help them get settled, Tobias and Elia will attend a pre-school in September.
 Nina is very keen to integrate the kids and so it’s always busy in our house.

-By the way, we didn’t plan to have a vehicle for financial reasons.
-But we experienced how generously God provides for us.
+By the way, we didn’t plan to have a vehicle because of finances.
+But we experienced how generously God provided for us.
 A small Christian church from Pennsylvania provides a minivan free of charge for our entire stay in the US (www.sgacma.org).
-Also there were many practical donations and helpers for our home in Michigan that supported us.
+Additionally there were many donations and we had some practical helpers for our home in Michigan.

 Our preparation and later work are only carried by donations and own resources.
-So we recently partnered with an Austrian missionary organisation “Hilfe die Ankommt/Help that Arrives”.
-That organization will support us where needed and manage our finances.
-This makes donations tax deductible(at least in Austria and Germany).
-If you have it on your heart, we would be glad to receive your financial support to make our service possible.
+We recently partnered with an Austrian organisation “Hilfe die Ankommt/Help that Arrives”.
+They will support us where needed and manage our finances.
+This makes donations tax deductible(Austria and Germany).
+If you have it on your heart, we would be thankful for your financial support to make our service possible.

-We are grateful for every prayer and look forward to hearing from you.
+We are grateful for every prayer and look forward to hear from you.